 At IBUSA, we work with many of the top final expense insurance companies.
-And, although Great Western is not one of the companies we currently represent, we thought we would provide a comprehensive review for anyone shopping around for the best policy.
+Although we do not currently represent Great Western, we want to provide a comprehensive review for anyone looking for the best policy.

 About Great Western Insurance Company

 Great Western Insurance Company was founded in 1983 by the owner of a funeral and mortuary company.
 This Utah-based insurer specializes in end-of-life coverage, offering relatively low-coverage whole life insurance policies to aid surviving family members and estates in covering end-of-life expenses.

 Funeral and burial costs can be more expensive than many people realize, and Great Western aims to alleviate some of those costs.
 The company focuses on selling final expense policies and pre-need funeral insurance, primarily marketed to older applicants.
 This hyper-specialization can be a good or bad thing, depending on your needs.